Ob/Gyn Residency: Where You Design the Program

 - U.S. clinical experience is strongly preferred

-- USMLE Step I Transcript & Score > 220 is suggested with one (1) attempt
+- USMLE Step I Transcript & Score Report – must pass one your first attempt

-- USMLE Step 2 Transcript & Score >220 is suggested with one (1) attempt
+- USMLE Step 2 Transcript & Score Report – must pass one your first attempt

 - Must have USMLE Step 2 Score Report uploaded into ERAS prior the deadline of the Rank List submission.
 If you do not have a Step 2 Score Report uploaded, you will not be ranked (assuming you were invited for an interview).